MarkWilcock/Generative-AI-Course/20 Use AI tools Effectively.md

 ### Exercise: Improve the AI tool responses

 In this exercise we gradually improve our prompts to improve the responses from the AI tool.
 We start with a vague prompt and the AI tool replies in a good but not particularly helpful manner.
 We then use the RICE framework to improve our prompts and the AI tool responds with more useful suggestions.

-We will work in groups of about 4 - 5 people in breakout rooms.
-Students may want to give themselves 10 minutes or so to experiment with the AI tool individually before coming together as a group.

 In the instructions there are some example prompts, to plan a family summer holiday, but please use your own ideas.